Dyalog/Math/README.md

 These functions are implemented as calls into shared libraries.
 Source code and build scripts for the libraries are included.

+## Using the workspace

+Download `math.zip` and extract the files somewhere on your computer.
+In order for Windows to find the DLLs you'll have to put them:

+* in the current directory (this might be determined by the properties of the shortcut you use to start Dyalog), or
+* in the directory containing the Dyalog executable `dyalog.exe`, or
+* somewhere on your `%PATH%`.

 ## Building the libraries